Large Deviations Theory of Increasing Returns: Relation with HLS urns

-and that these solutions are stable only if the derivative of the urn function in those points is greater than one, ie if $\pi\left(y\right)$ crosses $y$ from top to bottom (down-crossing).
-For the classic ERW with $k=1$, the urn function $\pi_{1}\left(y\right)$ crosses $y$ at $1/2$ for any value of $p<1$, and therefore $1/2$ is the only possible point of convergence for the associated density of black balls $y_{N}$, see Figure \ref{fig1}.
-This imply that the average step $x_{N}$ converges to zero almost surely
+and that these solutions are stable only if the derivative of the urn function in those points is smaller than one, i.e., if the $\pi\left(x\right)$ crosses $x$ from top to bottom (down-crossing).
+For the DEK model with $k=1$, the urn function $\pi_{1}\left(x\right)$ crosses $x$ at $1/2$ for any value of $p<1$, and therefore $1/2$ is the only possible point of convergence for the associated share $x_{N,N}$, see Figure \ref{fig1}.
+This imply that $x_{N,N}$ converges to $1/2$ almost surely

-for all values of $p<1$ and the initial condition $x_{M}$, a phase diagram for the ERW is shown in Figure \ref{fig:3}.
+for all values of $p<1$ and of the initial condition $x_{N,M}$ a phase diagram for the DEK $k=1$ is shown in Figure \ref{fig:3}.
+This model does not show the lock-in phenomenon, although there is still a value of $p$ where the dynamics is expected to slow down (see Section \ref{sec:Cumulant-Generating-Function}).

-In the generalized ERW with multiple extractions we see that a new phase appear below some critical $p_{c}$.
-For $k=3$ already Eq. (\ref{eq:urnqe}) is a third degree equation, and it can be solved with the well known formula.
-In general, we find tree solutions: $y_{0}=1/2$ and
+In the DEK with $k>2$ one can see the appearance of the lock-in phase above some critical $p_{c}$.
+For $k=3$ the Eq. (\ref{eq:urnqe}) is a third degree equation, and can be solved with the well known formula.
+In general, we find tree solutions \cite{Dosi Ermoliev}: $x_{0}=1/2$ and